TylorS/typed-prelude/README.md

 # Typed

-> Highly testable and reliable software.
+> Highly testable and reliable software for Browsers & Node.
+Designed for TypeScript.

 More coming soon..

-> FWIW I attempted to avoid spaces that have other open-source
-> libraries actively maintained that are shipping TypeScript definitions,
-> ES modules, and are well tested.